docker/docs/install/linux/docker-ee/suse.md

 to set up the Docker repository.
 Afterward, you can install and update Docker EE from the repository.

+The current version of Docker EE Engine is 18.09.

-There are currently two versions of Docker EE Engine available:
+> ***NOTE:*** There are two previous versions of Docker EE Engine available:

-* 18.03 - Use this version if you're only running Docker EE Engine.
+> * 18.03 - Use this version if you're only running Docker EE Engine.
-* 17.06 - Use this version if you're using Docker Enterprise Edition 2.0 (Docker Engine, UCP, and DTR).
+> * 17.06 - Use this version if you're using Docker Enterprise Edition 2.0
+> (Docker Engine, UCP, and DTR).
+>
+> By default, Docker EE Engine 18.09 is installed.

 #### Set up the repository